shivermetim/public-file-dump/tims-book-wishlists/Religion-Christianity.md

 - Eriksson, Anne-Louise, et al., editors. *Exploring a Heritage: Evangelical Lutheran Churches in the North.* Pickwick Publications, 2012.
 - Giewald, Arne, and Günther Thomann. *The Lutheran High Church Movement in Germany and Its Liturgical Work: An Introduction.* 2011.
 - Gritsch, Eric W. *Fortress Introduction to Lutheranism.* Fortress Press, 1994.
+- Työrinoja, Pirjo and Suomen evankelis-luterilainen kirkko, editors. *The Evangelical Lutheran Church in Finnish Society.* Church Council for Foreign Affairs, Church Council, 1994.
+- Hartling, Poul. *The Danish Church.* Nordic Books.
+1985.
+- Lausten, M.S. *A Church History of Denmark.* Routledge.
+2002.
+- Murray, Robert. *The Church of Sweden, Past and Present.* Allhem.
+- Grell, Ole Peter, editor. *The Scandinavian Reformation: From Evangelical Movement to Institutionalisation of Reform.* Cambridge University Press, 1995.
+- Gritsch, Eric W. *A History of Lutheranism.* Fortress Press, 2002.
+- Lohrmann, Martin J. *Stories from Global Lutheranism: A Historical Timeline.* Fortress Press, 2021.
+- Yelverton, Eric Esskildsen. *An archbishop of the Reformation: Laurentius Petri Nericius, Archbishop of Uppsala, 1531-73: A study of his liturgical projects.* Epworth Press.
+1958.
+- Murray, Robert. *A brief history of the Church of Sweden;: Origins and modern structure.* Diakonistyrels ens bokfolrlag.
+1961.
+- Eriksson, Anne-Louise, et al., editors. *Exploring a Heritage: Evangelical Lutheran Churches in the North.* Pickwick Publications, 2012.
 ## (Assyrian/Ancient) Church of the East
 - Baum, Wilhelm, and Dietmar W. Winkler. *The Church of the East: A Concise History.* Routledge, 2011.
 - Baumer, Christoph. *The Church of the East: An Illustrated History of Assyrian Christianity.* New edition, I.B.
 Tauris, 2016.